locnnil/workshop/docs/tutorial/index.rst

 The snap installs two major components:

-- The :program:`workspaced` daemon that exposes a REST API
+- The :program:`workshopd` daemon that exposes a REST API
-- The :program:`workspace` CLI tool that uses this API to command |project|
+- The :program:`workshop` CLI tool that uses this API to command |project|

 The daemon starts automatically after installation;
 the CLI tool is run manually:

 .. code:: shell

-   workspace --help
+   workshop --help

-Launch a workspace
+Launch a workshop
 ------------------

 Having installed |project|,
-use it to define, launch, start and stop your first :ref:`workspace <exp_workspace>`.
+use it to define, launch, start and stop your first :ref:`workshop <exp_workshop>`.

 Define